pyca/cryptography/docs/doing-a-release.rst

 Upgrading Windows
 ~~~~~~~~~~~~~~~~~

-Run the ``openssl-release`` Jenkins job, then copy the resulting artifacts to
+Run the ``openssl-release-1.1`` Jenkins job, then copy the resulting artifacts
-the Windows builders and unzip them in the root of the file system.
+to the Windows builders and unzip them in the root of the file system.

 Upgrading OS X
 ~~~~~~~~~~~~~~

-``brew update`` and then ``brew upgrade openssl --universal --build-bottle`` to build a universal library (32-bit and 64-bit) compatible with all Intel Macs.
+``brew update`` and then ``brew upgrade openssl@1.1 --build-bottle`` to install a 64-bit only library compatible with all Intel Macs.
-This can be confirmed by using
-``lipo -info /usr/local/opt/openssl/lib/libssl.dylib`` to see the available architectures.

 Bumping the version number
 --------------------------